Mike Cernovich: Donald Trump

 During the 2016 United States presidential campaign, Cernovich saw Donald Trump as a kindred spirit and, according to Politico, during the 2016 campaign and early period of the Trump administration, Cernovich was an "indefatigable Trump cheerleader" and was among a group of alt-right celebrities who believed they could become a major influence on the Republican Party.

 In 2018, Cernovich became "increasingly critical" of Trump, and less politically active.
 In September 2018, he tweeted his disappointment, "There's no Wall.
 She's not locked up.
 But Flynn got fired and sent to wolves.
 And Saudi Arabia sold weapons of murder.
 I give zero f-cks about Republicans losing the House."
 Also in 2018, Cernovich criticized the Trump administration's missile strikes against Syria, which divided the president's political base.

 Following the 2022 midterm elections, Cernovich said the losses meant that "at least no one has to suck up to Trump anymore", and that "Trump has zero shot at 2024".
 He voiced his support for Ron DeSantis for the 2024 election.

 Attempts to influence the news cycle

-During the 2016 campaign, Cernovich told journalist Andrew Marantz: "if there’s a story that can hurt Hillary, I want it in the news cycle”.
-He set out to coin and promote hashtags that would promote these stories, and aimed to get the stories covered by conservative news aggregator The Drudge Report, saying: "If it’s on Drudge, then it’s on Hannity.
-If it’s on Hannity, then Brian Stelter’s talking about it on CNN”.
-Researchers Benkler et al. say it exemplifies a propaganda pipeline that "[takes] advantage of the media ecosystem architecture", in which "destructive memes" that emerge from the media's periphery (social media and sites like Infowars) can spread to its core, as mainstream media covers the controversies.
+During the 2016 campaign, Cernovich told journalist Andrew Marantz: "if there's a story that can hurt Hillary, I want it in the news cycle".
+He set out to coin and promote hashtags that would promote these stories, and aimed to get the stories covered by conservative news aggregator The Drudge Report, saying: "If it's on Drudge, then it's on Hannity.
+If it's on Hannity, then Brian Stelter's talking about it on CNN".
+Researchers from Oxford University said in a 2020 book that it exemplifies a propaganda pipeline that "[takes] advantage of the media ecosystem architecture", in which "destructive memes" that emerge from the media's periphery (social media and sites like Infowars) can spread to its core, as mainstream media covers the controversies.